d3uceY/minimal-dictionary/README.md

 > Note: Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please replace `https://github.com/d3uceY/minimal-dictionary.git` with the actual URL of your GitHub repository.
 Also, feel free to modify this draft to better suit your needs. 😊

+## End Note

+>Feel free to use this project as a reference or a starting point for your own applications.
+If you do use it, please give credit where it's due.
+Additionally, if you see areas for improvement or have ideas to make this project better, your contributions are welcome.
+Let's work together to create more inclusive and accessible digital experience.